ZavierHenry/SRTV/README.md

 ### Private Tweets

 This bot is intentionally designed so that you cannot render a tweet sent from a private account, even if the bot has access to the tweet.
-However, a private account may still want SRTV to render one of their own tweets.
-SRTV allows this, but the process is a bit different:

-1. Be a private account.
-This feature will not work if the account is not private.
-2. Follow @srtvtweeter.
-The bot won't be able to see the tweet to render otherwise.
-3. Send a Direct Message to @srtvtweeter with the following:
-	- A link to the tweet (be sure the link is of one of your tweets, the bot won't render otherwise)
-    - the word render
-    - the render option

-The bot should then respond with your rendered tweet
+The exception is if the person requesting the render is the same person.

 ## Screen Reader Output Caveat